 - No religion can exercise political authority.

-This means that Japan does not have an official religion and the State does not interfere in individual beliefs.
-Unlike the period before World War II, when state Shinto was promoted as part of Japanese nationalism, today there is a clear separation between religion and government.
+This means that Japan has no official religion and the state does not interfere in individual beliefs.
+Unlike the period before World War II, when state Shintoism was promoted as part of Japanese nationalism, today there is a clear separation between religion and government.

 How Religions Operate in Japan?

-Japan has a significant religious diversity, with an emphasis on three major traditions:
+Japan has significant religious diversity, with three major traditions standing out:

-Shinto is the native religion of Japan and is deeply connected to the national culture.
-Although many people participate in Shinto rituals, such as visiting shrines and celebrating festivals, few consider themselves "exclusive" followers of Shinto.
+Shinto is the native religion of Japan and is deeply linked to national culture.
+Although many people participate in Shinto rituals, such as visiting shrines and celebrating festivals, few consider themselves exclusive “followers” of Shinto.

 2. Buddhism